Guided food tours are a great introduction to the cuisine of a new city!

 Food tours to the rescue.
-They will lead you to some of the best food in the city, in places you would probably have never discovered on your own.
+They will lead you to some of the best food in the city, to places you would probably never have discovered on your own.
 Plus, it takes the guess work out of finding a great restaurant!

 I did a tour with Oishii Tokyo.
 They offer several tours through different neighbourhoods, with dining options to suit everybody.
 The tour I chose focused on izakaya dining in the Ebisu neighbourhood, a Tokyo neighbourhood known for its abundance of good food.

 The guide, Kanako, was fantastic.
 She spoke perfect english due to a stint studying in England and had a great knowledge of the neighbourhood.
 Kanako led our small group to a few hidden gems and introduced us to some incredible food.

 First stop on the tour was a yakitori restaurant which was 50 years old.
 Marked by material hanging above the door, which is a traditional sign.
 These have been replaced with modern neon signs in many places.

 Yakitori is meat or vegetables cooked on skewers over a flame.
 We had two skewers; one pork, one chicken, served with Japanese mustard and chilli powder.
 They look simple, but they were surprisingly tender and delicious.
 The place was tiny and we sat right in front of the chef.
 We watched him cooking the skewers over a little tray of coals, turning the sticks with his bare fingers almost touching the flames.